.avif)

 Several advantages of using Continuous Delivery in your business:

-Dagger is a programmable CI/CD engine that defines build, test, and release workflows in code and runs them consistently across developer laptops and CI runners.
-It is used to improve reproducibility, portability, and maintainability compared to YAML-centric pipelines.
+Dagger is a programmable CI/CD engine for defining build, test, and release workflows in code and running them consistently across developer laptops and CI runners.
+It is commonly adopted to improve reproducibility, portability, and long-term maintainability compared to YAML-heavy pipelines.

-Dagger is a good fit for platform teams standardizing delivery across multiple services, organizations reducing CI YAML sprawl, and teams that want a single workflow definition that works locally and in CI.
-Trade-offs include adopting a code-first approach and investing in module design and ownership to keep shared components maintainable.
+Dagger is a good fit for platform teams standardizing delivery across multiple services and organizations reducing CI configuration sprawl.
+Trade-offs include adopting a code-first approach and investing in module ownership to keep shared components maintainable and secure.

 Common alternatives include GitHub Actions, GitLab CI, Jenkins, and Tekton.

-Our experience with Dagger helped us turn CI/CD workflows into versioned, testable code that runs consistently across developer laptops and CI runners, and we’ve applied these patterns in client environments to reduce pipeline drift and improve delivery reliability.
+Our experience with Dagger helped us turn CI/CD workflows into versioned, testable code that runs the same on developer laptops and CI runners, and we’ve applied these patterns in client environments to reduce pipeline drift and improve delivery reliability.

 Some of the things we did include: